jasonlee27/ml_cs6375_miniproj_fall2022/README.md

 7. Clean and standardize the name feature in each csv file to firstName and lastName to add in merging the files together.

+8. Create grading.csv by going to https://github.com/acmutd/utd-grades/ and concating the datasets from Fall 2020 - Summer 2021.
+Find total number of classes as first instructor, average grade by converting letter grades to numerical value, and percentage of students with grade of C+ or greater across all classes.

-8. Convert each of the four csv files listed above to pandas dataframes.
+9. Convert each of the four csv files listed above to pandas dataframes.
 Merge each csv file to salary_data_cleaned.csv using the pandas merge function: `salary_dataframe([other_dataframe], left_on=["firstName","lastName"])`.

-9. Fill in missing values in salary_data_cleaned.csv for school using individual google searches.
+10. Fill in missing values in salary_data_cleaned.csv for school using individual google searches.

-10. Fill in missing values salary_data_cleaned.csv for department using google by going to each department's website.
+11. Fill in missing values salary_data_cleaned.csv for department using google by going to each department's website.

-11. Fill in remaining missing values in salary_data_cleaned.csv using average value of feature.
+12. Fill in remaining missing values in salary_data_cleaned.csv using average value of feature.

 ### Features Collected